 “When Flora fainted from weakness as a result of starvation, I was heartbroken,” says Zawadi as tears well up in her eyes.
 “That feeling of not being able to provide for your children makes me feel helpless.
 I had no option, I decided to turn to Compassion.”

-“We were able to provide them with some little food assistance for the short term, but we were cognizant of the fact that we needed to work on a wide scale intervention since many other families were in the same predicament.
-Sometimes the requests are so many that we give from our own pockets,” says Eva, project director of KE0532.
+“We were able to provide them with some little food assistance for the short term, but we were cognisant of the fact that we needed to work on a wide scale intervention since many other families were in the same predicament.
+Sometimes the requests are so many that we give from our own pockets,” says Eva, a local project director.